neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/index.md

 :::{admonition} Additional track-specific prerequisites
 :class: warning

-Apart from the general development tools mentioned above, each track may have additional prerequisites:
+Apart from the general development tools mentioned above, each track may have additional prerequisites.
+The following links will take you there:
 - [Animals in Motion](target-animals-in-motion-prerequisites)
 - [BrainGlobe](target-brainglobe-prerequisites)
 - [Big Imaging Data](target-imaging-prerequisites)